Napa Cabbage Slaw

 🍋 Bright & flavorful: With a punchy, zippy dressing and blue cheese crumbles, this simple salad has major flavor.

-🍔 Perfect side or topping: The slaw and blue cheese combo goes so well with grilled or smoked meats, jerk or blackened flavors, and really anything meaty.
-It’s fantastic served on sandwiches like bbq pork or beef.
+🍔 Perfect as a side or topping: The slaw and blue cheese combo goes so well with grilled or smoked meats, and it’s fantastic piled on sandwiches like BBQ pork or beef.

 ⭐️⭐️⭐️⭐️⭐️ Review